D17.3 Heat Capacity and Calorimetry

-The specific heat capacity (c) of a substance is the heating required to raise the temperature of 1 g of a substance by 1 °C. (Because 1 K is the same size as 1 °C, ΔT has the same numeric value whether expressed in K or °C.)
+The specific heat capacity (c) of a substance is the heating required to raise the temperature of 1 g of a substance by 1 °C; that is, to change the object’s temperature by ΔT = 1 K. (Because 1 K is the same size as 1 °C, ΔT has the same numeric value whether expressed in K or °C.)

 The sign of ΔT tells us whether the substance is being heated (positive value for q) or cooled (negative q ).